MaestriaElectronicaTEC/audio-processing/assignment_4/README.md

 # Assignment 4

-Here is the implementation corresponding to the third assignment for the Audio Processing course.
+Here is the implementation corresponding to the fourth assignment for the Audio Processing course.
 The *run_plot.py* script has the following functions:
 - *HPS*: Harmonic Product Spectrum
 - *SHS*: Subharmonic summation
 - *SHS2*: Subharmonic summation with weighing